Tanmay-s55/Tanmay-s55/README.md

 - 👯 I’m looking to collaborate on : **Any exciting Projects**

-- 💬 Ask me about : **Mobile Developmet, Android, Front End Development,UI/UX Design**
+- 💬 Ask me about : **Mobile Development, Android, Front End Development,UI/UX Design**

 - 📫 How to reach me : **tanmayin55@gmail.com**